Skip to content

 Customer Service is Key for a Community Manager, Even if the Forums are Free and There are no Real ‘Customers’

 During a typical day, new members register.
-And members lose their passwords, start and respond to topics.
-Furthermore, they answer older topics, and people engage in private communications (if permitted on the site).
+Also, members lose their passwords, or start and respond to topics.
+Furthermore, they answer older topics.
+People engage in private communications (if permitted on the site).

 Members may disagree on something and they may do so vehemently.
 The site may get spam.
-Or it might be smacked with violent and disturbing imagery.
+Or someone might add violent and disturbing imagery.

-The Community Manager should mainly become involved as a content creator if content creation lags or goes too far off subject.
+The Community Manager can become involved as a content creator if content creation lags or goes too far off subject.
 He or she should discipline difficult members if necessary.

 However, generally, a Community Manager’s main task, both daily and over the life of the community, should be to carefully nurture and shape relationships.